University level course

 Choosing higher education at 18/19 or later

-Many 18 or 19 year olds do choose to go on to university (higher education) after school or college.
-The proportion of young people going onto higher education has increased from one in eight in 1980 to well over one in three now.
+Many 18 or 19 year-olds choose to go to university (higher education) after school or college.
+The proportion of young people going on to higher education has increased from one in eight in 1980 to well over one in three now.
 And although there was a dip in applications following the increase in fees, the number of applicants is on the rise again.

-Even if you decide not to go to university at 18/19 there are lots of options to study at a higher education level later, through study alongside work.
+Even if you decide not to go to university at 18/19 there are lots of options to study at higher-education level later, through study alongside work.

 The study also showed that the type of degree you choose can affect your future salary.

 Students now have to apply for a government loan to pay for the increased tuition fees (£9,250+ a year for some courses).